Ice giant: Formation

 The formation of Uranus and Neptune through a similar process of core accretion is far more problematic.
 The escape velocity for the small protoplanets about 20 astronomical units (AU) from the center of the Solar System would have been comparable to their relative velocities.
 Such bodies crossing the orbits of Saturn or Jupiter would have been liable to be sent on hyperbolic trajectories ejecting them from the system.
-Such bodies, being swept up by the gas giants, would also have been likely to just be accreted into the larger planets or thrown into cometary orbits.
+Such bodies, being swept up by the gas giants, would also have been likely to just be accreted into larger planets or thrown into cometary orbits.

-In spite of the trouble modelling their formation, many ice giant candidates have been observed orbiting other stars since 2004.
+Despite the trouble modelling their formation, many ice giant candidates have been observed orbiting other stars since 2004.
 This indicates that they may be common in the Milky Way.

 Migration

-Considering the orbital challenges of protoplanets 20 AU or more from the centre of the Solar System would experience, a simple solution is that the ice giants formed between the orbits of Jupiter and Saturn before being gravitationally scattered outward to their now more distant orbits.
+Considering the orbital challenges protoplanets 20 AU or more from the centre of the Solar System would experience, a simple solution is that the ice giants formed between the orbits of Jupiter and Saturn before being gravitationally scattered outward to their now more distant orbits.